KelseyRMonson/Umbrella-Academy/Command-Line/Command-Line_Exercise.md

 > - It should auto-complete the file name until `FastP_practice_samplelist_`
 > - Then enter the first letter of your name and hit Tab again, entering letters and hitting Tab until you have completed your file's name.

-Once the file is open, navigate to the line we wish to remove using the arrow keys, then delete the line with:
+Once the file is open, use the arrow keys to navigate to the line we wish to remove, then delete the line with:
 ```
 ctrl + k
 ```